Staying Safe and Avoiding Scams with Cash App

 Reporting Phishing Attempts

 Phishing is an attempt by a fraudulent actor to collect personal and/or financial information through social media, email, phone, or text message.
 Victims of phishing scams are sometimes directed to enter their information into fake websites posing as real ones.

-Verified emails from Cash App will come from a cash.app, square.com, or squareup.com address.
+Verified emails from Cash App will always come from a @cash.app, @square.com, or @squareup.com address.

-If you receive a suspicious social media message, email, text or phone call regarding the Cash App, or see a phone number that you believe is illegitimate, please contact support through your app, or at cash.app/help to report the incident.
-Cash App will investigate and take action if needed.
+If you receive a suspicious social media message, email, text message, or phone call regarding Cash App, or see a phone number that you believe is illegitimate, please contact support through your app or at cash.app/help to report the incident.
+Cash App will investigate and take necessary actions.

-Please note that there are currently no phone numbers that you can call to speak with Cash Support.
+Please note that there are currently no phone numbers that you can find online to call and speak with Cash App Support.